-One of the reasons that Oracle State Park is my favorite Tucson area park are its unexpected bench plaques.
+One of the reasons that Oracle State Park is my favorite Tucson area park is its unexpected bench plaques.

 Here’s another one from E. Milo and Aiga R. Loeffler.

 The park is in the town of Oracle, which began, in the late 19th century, as a gold and silver mining town.
 Then around the turn of the 20th century, it gained fame as a tuberculosis retreat.